mrmrwinter/northernbug.github.io/meeting_details/northernbug13.md

 The Michael Smith Building is about a 15 minute walk from Oxford Road train station, and about a 30 minute walk from Piccadilly train station.
 There are regular bus services to and from the [train stations](https://www.tfgm.com/plan-a-journey).

 # The meeting:
 The event will include a keynote talk from _Prof.
-Karen Piper Hanley: 'A multi-modal approach to define the patho-architecture and cell state transitions during human liver fibrosis'_, and there is an optional morning workshop _'Basics of Multi-omics data: technologies and methods'_.
+Karen Piper-Hanley: 'A multi-modal approach to define the patho-architecture and cell state transitions during human liver fibrosis'_, and there is an optional morning workshop _'Basics of Multi-omics data: technologies and methods'_.

 # Call for speakers and poster presentations:
 This event is for everyone.
 We invite you to contribute to its success by submitting your abstracts for talks (both short 20 minutes talks, and 5 minutes flash talks) and poster presentations.